 Lithium-ion and lithium-iron-phosphate (a lithium battery rival) are two types of rechargeable batteries.
 They share some similarities but differ in high-energy-density, long life-cycles, and safety.
 Lithium-ion is used in smartphones and laptop PCs.
 Lithium iron phosphate (LiFEPO4) is that used in RVs etc.

-Lead acid batteries for travel trailers are still a viable buy.
+Lead acid batteries for caravans are still a viable buy.
 They are made in different shapes, sizes and capabilities.
 All work in a basically similar way.
 Energy is stored within them as a result of electro-chemical reactions between lead plates and a water/acid mix (called electrolyte).
 They are charged by imposing a voltage across them that is greater than the voltage ‘within’ them at the time.
 The greater that voltage difference the quicker and deeper batteries charge.
 When battery voltage reaches the charging voltage, charging ceases.

 Battery charging quickly and deeply by a generator is very possible but only if you know how it has to be done.
 This article shows why and how.